leanprover/lean4/doc/make/nix.md

 $ nix-shell -A nix
 ```

-On top of the local and remote Nix cache, it helps to we do still rely on CCache as well to make C/C++ build steps incremental, which are atomic steps from Nix's point of view.
+On top of the local and remote Nix cache, we do still rely on CCache as well to make C/C++ build steps incremental, which are atomic steps from Nix's point of view.
 To enable CCache, add the following line to the config file mentioned in the setup:
 ```bash
 extra-sandbox-paths = /nix/var/cache/ccache